"To

 Jews and anything Jewish have always fascinated the Japanese.
 Jews are known to be good at making money and so are the Japanese.
 Jews claim to be a special race and so, too, do the Japanese.
 Jews claim to have a divine mission to rule the world and so, too, do the Japanese.

 The thirst for knowledge about anything Jewish is remarkable.
 Many bookstores in Japan have a special section for books on Jews and Judaism.
 In 1970, a book titled Nipponjin to Yudayajin (The Japanese and the Jews), became a million-seller.
 It was an attempt to compare cultural and religious practices and beliefs of the Japanese with those of the Jews.
 Years later, another book, The Jewish Way of Blowing the Millionaire's Bugle, expounded the Jewish way to financial success.
 Soon a avalanche of other Jewish books followed.
-Unfortunately, many of the books are anti-Semitic in outlook - an outgrowth of the Nazi influence during Japan's alliance with Germany during the war.
+Many of the books are anti-Semitic in outlook -- an outgrowth of the Nazi influence during Japan's alliance with Germany during the war.
 An example is Scenario for Annihilation, which denies the Holocaust during World War II.
 As Edwin Reingold, a former Times correspondent, wrote on his research on Japan,

 Since Japan has a Shinto sacred mission to rule the world, books on so-called Jewish conspiracies are by far the most popular.
 The Secret of the Jewish Power That Moves the World, written by Eizaburo Saito, a LDP parliamentarian, describing the worldwide Jewish conspiracy was an instant hit.
 Many others followed; Japan: Blueprint of Jewish Conspiracy, How Japan's Nucleus Has Intercepted Freemasonry, The Jewish Plan for the Conquest of the World -- all instant best-sellers.